lagomcontrol/esphome_wifi_ceilingfan_module/README.md

 # Ventair Skyfan DC - ESPHome Implementation

 ESPHome configuration for the Ventair SkyFan DC ceiling fan Tuya module (SKYAPPCM).
 This project replaces the cloud-dependent firmware with local control via ESPHome, enabling full local integration with Home Assistant.
+To use the factory app you must use the factoty module.
+This is for Home Assistant integration only.

 This module can be bought Plug & Play from here: https://lagomcontrol.com.au/product/skyfan-esphome/

 ## Overview

-This project provides a complete ESPHome implementation for the Ventair Skyfan DC ceiling fan, which features:-
+This project provides a complete ESPHome implementation for the Ventair Skyfan DC ceiling fan, which features:
   - 6-speed DC motor fan control
   - Reversible fan direction
   - Integrated LED light with adjustable brightness (5 steps)